THE 16-19 BURSARY FUND STATEMENT 2023/2024

 - Prior to completing the application form please read through the 16-19 Bursary Policy to ensure that you have all the information that you will need to complete the application form.
 The application should take about 10 - 15 minutes to complete.

-- Application Form must be completed in full with the required supporting documentation emailed to firstname.lastname@example.org.
+- Application Form must be completed in full with the required supporting documentation and taken to the Sixth Form Support and Guidance Office on the Sixth Form Campus.
 If the required supporting documentation is not provided at the time the application is made this will delay the application process.

 - Applications to be made in the student’s name and students must have a National Insurance Number.